 Nelson Chipman - Graduate Program Director and Associate Professor

-Nelson Chipman is a screenwriter, filmmaker and playwright.
+Nelson Chipman is a screenwriter, filmmaker and playwright who teaches creative writing and film production.
+He has served as the chair of the cinema arts department and interim dean for the Conservatory of Performing Arts.
 He holds a B.S. in commerce from the University of Virginia and an M.F.A. in dramatic writing from New York University.
 He began his career writing and producing television commercials and writing advertising copy.
 From there, he began writing feature scripts and has developed work for and optioned work to directors and production companies in Los Angeles, San Francisco and New York.
 He has won numerous writing awards and has been a finalist twice for the Sundance Screenwriters Lab.
-His most recent short film, Squared, has screened at festivals across the country, and he is currently putting the finishing touches on a new short film and feature script.
+His most recent short films, Squared and Intersection, have screened at festivals across the country.
+He has also served as producer on the Director's Guild award-winning series, The Chair, and on two feature films, Not Cool and Hollidaysburg.
+He is currently adapting his most recent feature script, Into the Seam, into a young adult novel.
 He has previously taught at schools throughout the New York City metropolitan area.
 See faculty page.

 Steve Cuden - Assistant Professor